• White

 Kidnapping of Persephone

 With him reigns Persephone, no less cruel.
-It was said that he kidnapped her in the plains of Sicily while she was playing with her companions and picking flowers.
+He kidnapped her in the plains of Sicily while she was playing with her companions and picking flowers.
 Persephone, daughter of Demeter, is his granddaughter.

 This is a painting of Hades abduction of Persephone who became his wife, and was only permitted to leave the Underworld once a year.
 The painting is on wood with a gold gilt background, 43 cm x 52 cm.
 Circa 18th century.
 Provided by Missing Link Antiques.
 Painter unknown.
 (Life time: 18th century)